bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 ## Librarian's House
 [[Jax]] and [[Falice]] get rid of the bodies by storing the bodies of the librarian and her husband in the sewers near the Martial Quarter.

+## Next time

+- At 10:15 am we are at the tavern
+	- We should go to the graveyard to talk the dead people